Momentum Building for Thermal Energy Networks in Montgomery County

 FVB’s Ben Burgoyne, P.E., presenting at the Montgomery County Energy Summit.

 At the same time, large campuses and multifamily developments in the County are beginning to explore how to meet these requirements in practice.
 For these types of properties, building-by-building electrification may not always be the most efficient pathway.
-District energy systems and ambient thermal energy networks offer an alternative approach—enabling clusters of buildings to share thermal resources, improve efficiency, and support coordinated decarbonization at scale.
-In parallel, Maryland’s WARMTH Act is intended to advance the development of thermal energy network pilots, including a potential project in Montgomery County that was highlighted during the opening day keynote by Maryland Delegate Lorig Charkoudian, the Act’s sponsor.
+District energy systems and ambient thermal energy networks offer an alternative approach, enabling clusters of buildings to share thermal resources, improve efficiency, and support coordinated decarbonization at scale.

 One of the clearest takeaways from the event was the level of commitment and engagement across stakeholders.
 Policymakers, utilities, property owners, and solution providers are actively working through implementation challenges and aligning around practical next steps.

 Montgomery County is emerging as a leading example of how strong policy signals can accelerate the deployment of scalable solutions.
-As jurisdictions work toward similar goals, thermal energy networks are well positioned to play a key role in delivering equitable, resilient, and cost-effective decarbonization at scale.
+As jurisdictions work toward similar goals, thermal energy networks are well-positioned to play a key role in delivering equitable, resilient, and cost-effective decarbonization at scale.

 Two conference attendees standing together in front of ‘Go Beyond Benchmarking’ signage, wearing name badges and smiling at an energy industry event.